 Learn more about opioids and other pain medications, their side effects and fear of addition.

 Radiation therapy to the bone can relieve pain at the site of the tumor(s) and prevent fractures.
+Even very short courses of radiation therapy, with treatments given for 1-5 days, can relieve the pain of bone metastases.

-Surgery may be used to prevent or repair bone fractures.
+Orthopedic surgery may be used to prevent or repair bone fractures.

 Learn more about managing pain related to metastatic breast cancer.